flavio-fernandes/gbpsfc-env/README.md

 * netvirtsfc6: netvirt (run a server here)

 Containers:
-* h35_2 is in EPG:client on netvirtsfc1
+* h35_2 is on netvirtsfc1.
+This host serves as the client.
-* h36_4 is in EPG:web on netvirtsfc6
+* h35_4 is netvirtsfc6.
+This host serves as the webserver.

 To run, from host folder where Vagrantfile located do: